netneurolab/neuromaps/docs/user_guide/nulls.rst

 processing high-resolution volumetric data (especially at 1mm or 2mm resolution) can be **extremely** demanding.
 The calculations for voxelwise data can take several days to complete even on high-performance computing nodes, and may require hundreds of GBs of temporary storage space.
-This is an inherent limitation of the oirginal model that currently has no immediate workaround (see `BrainSMASH <https://github.com/murraylab/brainsmash>`_).
+This is an inherent limitation of the original model that currently has no immediate workaround (see `BrainSMASH <https://github.com/murraylab/brainsmash>`_).
 We welcome any suggestions for improving this method's computational efficiency and performance.